Carrère and Hastings

-Carrère and Hastings, the firm of John Merven Carrère (/kəˈrɛər/ kə-RAIR; November 9, 1858 – March 1, 1911) and Thomas Hastings (March 11, 1860 – October 22, 1929), was one of the outstanding American Beaux-Arts architecture firms.
-Located in New York City, the firm practiced from 1885 until 1929, although Carrère died in an automobile accident in 1911.
+Carrère and Hastings, the firm of John Merven Carrère (/kəˈrɛər/ kə-RAIR; November 9, 1858 – March 1, 1911) and Thomas Hastings (March 11, 1860 – October 22, 1929), was an American architecture firm specializing in Beaux-Arts architecture.
+Located in New York City, the firm practiced from 1885 until 1929, although Hastings practiced alone after Carrère died in an automobile accident in 1911.

 Both men studied at the École nationale supérieure des Beaux-Arts in France and worked at the firm of McKim, Mead and White before they established their firm.
 The partnership's first success was the Ponce de León Hotel in St. Augustine, Florida, designed for Henry Flagler.
 They went on to establish a successful practice during the 1880s and early 1890s, and rose to national prominence by winning the competition for the New York Public Library in 1897.
 The firm designed commercial buildings, elaborate residences, and prominent public buildings in New York, Washington and as far afield as Toronto, London, Paris, Rome, and Havana.